-Can ozone be produced with UV Lamp?
+Can ozone be produced with a UV Lamp?

-There are two main spectral lines: one is 253.7nm (254nm) wavelength; the other is 185nm wavelength, both are invisible to the naked eye.
+There are two main spectral lines: one is 253.7nm (254nm) wavelength; the other is 185nm wavelength, and both are invisible to the naked eye.
 Among them, 253.7nm ozone-free ultraviolet rays, 254nm ultraviolet rays kill bacteria by disrupting the DNA of microorganisms; 185nm ozone band is ultraviolet rays, 185nm wavelength can ionize the air to produce ozone (185nm ultraviolet can convert O2 to O3 in the air).

 Ozone + 185nm short wave ultraviolet rays destroy DNA by irradiating bacteria and ionising oxygen in the air to produce ozone and kill bacteria.
 So it has a double sterilization effect.